fitsyu/blog/source/_posts/Welcome-Back.md

 open the site in a browser

-hopefully it has sit there nicely along others previous posts.
+hopefully it has sit there nicely along with others previous posts.

 Thats it!.